TAKE ACTION TO SAVE THE LOBO!

 TABLE TO EDUCATE OTHERS

 In this age of online social networking, face to face contact is still a very effective way to educate and engage members of the public with regard to endangered Mexican gray wolves.
 You can set up a table at public places, like your local library, or during events in your community, and get the word out!
-Anything in the Lobo Activist Toolkit can be used for tabling; some basic handouts for tabling are below:
+Anything in the Lobo Activist Toolkit can be used for tabling; some handouts for tabling are below:

 • Coloring book page for kids